Spousal Benefits of Social Security

 If you become disabled before your full retirement age, you might qualify for Social Security Disability Insurance (SSDI) if you worked and paid Social Security taxes in five of the preceding ten years.
 If a wife has been married for at least a year to a disabled worker who receives SSDI, the wife can get Social Security benefits if she is 62 years of age or older.
 If the disabled worker is still living, the wife generally receives 50% of the disabled worker’s monthly SSDI amount.
 If the disabled worker’s children are collecting SSDI benefits at the same time, the spouse’s benefit can be reduced.
 The total of the wife’s benefit and the children’s benefit cannot be greater than 150% of the disabled works monthly SSDI benefit.
 Eligibility for the spousal disability benefit will end if she becomes eligible to receive higher Social Security benefits on her own record.

 Divorced women married at least 10 years (and divorced for 2 years) are eligible for Social Security on the ex-husband’s record if they are unmarried at the time they become eligible for Social Security.
-Benefits paid to a divorced spouse do not reduce payments made to the ex or any payments due the ex’s current spouse if he remarried.
+Benefits paid to a divorced spouse do not reduce payments made to the ex or any payments due to the ex’s current spouse if he remarried.

 Full retirement age is the age at which a person may first become eligible for full or unreduced retirement benefits.
 If your husband takes Social Security before his full retirement age, his monthly benefits will be reduced.
-Your spousal benefits in turn will be calculated based on this reduced amount, thereby reducing your monthly benefits.
+Your spousal benefits, in turn, will be calculated based on this reduced amount, thereby reducing your monthly benefits.

 Full retirement age had been 65 for many years.
 However, beginning with people born in 1938 or later, that age gradually increases until it reaches 67 for people born after 1959.